hobby-engine/hobby-engine/README.md

   <img alt="Hobby Engine logo" width="256px" height="256px">
 </picture>

 Hopefully you've stared at the logo for a good 20 or 30 seconds now.
-Now, if you want to see the grand total of 1 other variations of the logo, because you love staring at good logos so much, check out [the assets directory](assets/).
+Now, if you want to see the other variations of the logo, because you love staring at good logos so much, check out [the assets directory](assets/).

 ## Building
 This should hopefully work.
 If not, then make a PR to fix my silliness.